NishthaBhardwaj/QuoteCandleService/QuoteCandleService/README.md

 4. **Window Processing:**
    - Quotes are processed in 1-minute intervals.
 The candlestick data for each interval is finalized and stored once the window is closed.
 Data becomes available to users immediately after processing.

+## Processing and Grouping Quotes by ISIN in 1-Minute Windows

+The application continuously reads quotes from a live quote stream.
+These quotes are grouped into 1-minute windows and further organized by ISIN.
+After grouping, the quotes within each ISIN for the 1-minute window are processed to generate candlestick data.

 Example of Grouping Quotes by ISIN within a 1-Minute Window: